cassini1010/documentations/docs/Python/pytest.md

 python_functions=groot_*
 ```

-The other way to ignore the test files or folder in pytest is to provide the file of folder name in a standard list in pytest in <mark>conftest.py</mark> file
+Another way to ignore test files or folders in pytest is to provide the file or folder name in a standard list in the `conftest.py` file.

 `collect_ignore` and `collect_ignore_glob`

-# Fixtures:
+# Fixtures

-`capsys` and `capsysbinary` are the built-in fixtures to capture the text in `sys.stdout` and `sys.stderr`
+`capsys` and `capsysbinary` are built-in fixtures used to capture text from `sys.stdout` and `sys.stderr`.

 ```python
 def test_output(capsys):